top of page

 Hiking in Swiss Canyon in Little San Bernardino mountains

-Our reward was an unobstructed view of San Jacinto rising above the valley floor.
-Mt.
-San Jacinto is an impressive sight from the hill.
+Our reward was an unobstructed view of Mt San Jacinto rising above the valley floor.
 Rising 10,834 feet, it’s the sixth highest peak in the lower 48 states.
-Making the San Jacinto even more dramatic is that 10,000 feet of that elevation rises in just 7 miles, one of the steepest gains in the lower 48.
+The 10,000-foot rise of the San Jacinto peak occurs over a distance of just 7 miles, making it one of the most dramatic and steepest elevation gains in the lower 48 states.

 Snowy San Jacinto summit and mountains from Swiss Canyon vista in the Little San Bernardino Mountains